 Community Mobilization in Key States.
 We employed a set of tactics aimed at driving constituent action in states with high levels of contamination, where activists were desperate for new ways to gain the attention of lawmakers and the public.
 Through in-person and virtual events, we convened community-members in 21 states to have conversations about pertinent local legislation and take action together.
 We brought Mark to North Carolina, where we spent two days screening the film, meeting affected community-members, and bringing their stories to the state’s capitol to share with lawmakers and press.

 We accelerated the introduction and passage of policies.
 Since the launch of the campaign, there has been more action on PFAS in state and federal legislatures than any other period in history.
 Our campaign influenced at least 13 pieces of legislation in the US, including important measures to clean up, mitigate, study, and outright ban PFAS.
-Our work in Europe led to 19 multinational companies pledging to go PFAS-free, the ECHA committing to explore regulating PFAS as a class, the President of the EU Parliament now supporting a phase-out plan, and a Tory leader in the UK Parliament becoming an anti-PFAS champion.
+Our work in Europe led to the EU’s introduction of a plan to phase-out and ban PFAS, 19 multinational companies pledging to go PFAS-free, the ECHA committing to explore regulating PFAS as a class, the President of the EU Parliament now supporting a phase-out plan.

 We raised consciousness of the issue.
 In the six months after the film’s release, there was a 62% increase in mentions of the term “forever chemicals”.
 Additionally, the 2020 National Water Quality Survey, which surveyed 1,522 Americans, found that awareness around specific forever chemicals increased by 44% in 2020 (18% vs. 26%).
 Dark Waters was credited as being one reason for increase in familiarity.
 We’ve also garnered at least 249 press hits directly relating to the campaign’s work.